root-project/root/montecarlo/vmc/doc/index.md

-\defgroup vmc VirtuaL Monte Carlo
+\defgroup vmc Virtual Monte Carlo
 \ingroup montecarlo
+\brief Virtual interface to Monte Carlo packages

 More details can be found in [the Virtual Monte Carlo documentation](https://root.cern.ch/vmc).